pchalamet/NTerraform/README.md

 # NTerraform
 NTerraform aims at writing C# or F# instead of *terraform* syntax.
 It's a POC as of now but looks really promising.
-Note that as of now, no tf file is generated - this has to be implemented ;-) but this will come soon !

 Pros:
 * C# or F# syntax is easier to grasp